cjellick/toc/proposals/sandbox/k3s.md

 _List any dependent repos (upstream/downstream) that are required to build the project (including but not limited to libraries, commercial tools, plugins)_

-k3s is committed to using opensource throughout its build process.
+k3s is committed to using open source throughout its build process.
 GitHub is used to maintain the code.
 Drone is used as the CI system.

-The following is a table of dependent libraries and their libaries, as reported by [askalono](https://github.com/amzn/askalono/releases)
+The following is a table of dependent libraries and their libraries, as reported by [askalono](https://github.com/amzn/askalono/releases)
 | Library's license file | License |
 | ------------- | ------------- |
 | gopkg.in/natefinch/lumberjack.v2/LICENSE | MIT |